Tennis scoring system: Tiebreak scoring

-At a game score of 6–all, a set is often determined by one more game called a "tiebreaker".
-Only one more game is played to determine the winner of the set; the score of the resulting completed set is 7–6 or 6–7 (though it can be 6–all if a player retires before completion).
+At a game score of 6–6, a set is often determined by one more game called a "tiebreaker".
+Only one more game is played to determine the winner of the set; the score of the resulting completed set is 7–6 or 6–7 (though it can be 6–6 if a player retires before completion).

-Most tiebreaks require a player to get seven points and have two more points than their opponent; these are referred to as a "seven-point tiebreak" or "twelve-point tiebreak."
+Most tiebreaks require a player to get seven points and have two more points than their opponent; these are referred to as a "seven-point tiebreak.”
 For example, if the point score is 6–5 and the player with six points wins the next point, they win both the tiebreak (seven points to five) and the set (seven games to six).
-If the player with five points wins the point instead (for a score of 6–all), the tiebreak continues and cannot be won on the next point (7–6 or 6–7), since no player will be two points ahead.
+If the player with five points wins the point instead (for a score of 6–6), the tiebreak continues and cannot be won on the next point (7–6 or 6–7), since no player will be two points ahead.

-Some tiebreaks, called a "super tiebreak" or "ten-point tiebreak" require the player to get ten points and have two more points than their opponent.
+Some tiebreaks, called a "super tiebreak" or "ten-point tiebreak", require the player to get ten points and have two more points than their opponent.
 These are used by the Grand Slam tournaments in the final set.

 Unlike games, set scores are counted in the ordinary manner (1, 2, 3, etc.), except that the state of having won zero games is called "love".
 The score is called at the end of each game, with the leading player's score first (e.g. "A leads 3–2"), or as "X–all".
 When a player wins a set, it is called as "game and first set", "game and second set", etc. For tiebreaks, the calls are simply the number of points won by each player: